 - included stalking

-Ultimately, the local district attorney’s office determines which defendants are eligible for VTC and reserves the right to reject a veteran’s request for participation.
+Ultimately, the local district attorney’s office determines who is eligible for VTC and reserves the right to reject your request for participation.2

 3. How do I apply?

-Veterans can self-refer or get a referral by their attorneys, public defender, family members, or VTC peer mentors.
 Typically, the first step involves attending a VTC briefing.
-Then the veteran has to provide proof of service (DD214 or ERB/ORB), complete a Risk and Needs Assessment (RANT).
-The D.A.’s office makes the final decision.
+Then you have to provide proof of service (DD214 or ERB/ORB) and complete a Risk and Needs Assessment (RANT).
+The D.A.’s office makes the final decision.3

 4. Do I still have to go to jail?

-In many cases, veterans who are accepted into VTC do not have to do more time as long as they follow the rules and complete the program.
+In many cases, if you are accepted into VTC, you do not have to do more time as long as you follow the rules and complete the program.4

-Every case is different and depends on the terms of the veteran’s initial plea agreement.
-But in many cases, a benefit of finishing VTC is that the court will dismiss the veteran’s criminal charge.
+Every case is different and depends on the terms of your initial plea agreement.
+In many cases, a benefit of finishing VTC is that the court will dismiss your criminal charge.5

-6. What happens if I violate the rules of Veterans Court in Colorado?
+6. What happens if I violate the rules?

 The penalty for breaking VTC rules varies from a warning to being kicked out of the program.
 Specifically, the possible “sanctions” include: